tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/stability-pool-and-liquidations.md

 ### Why should I deposit LSDC to the Stability Pool?

-By participating as a Stability Provider, you stand to gain through multiple revenue streams.
-These include profits generated from liquidations, as well as a share of both minting and redemption fees.
-Additionally, you will be eligible for supplemental incentives provided through the Tenet protocol, which accrue from native dApp revenues and transaction fees
+By participating as a Stability Provider, you stand to gain through profits generated from liquidations.
+Additionally, you will be eligible for TENET rewards from the Native Rewards Pool, which are determined by Native Gauge voting.

 ### What are liquidations?